Myst (series): Development

 While Rand Miller stated Cyan would not make another sequel to Myst, Mattel (then the owner of the Myst franchise) offered the task of developing a sequel to several video game companies who created detailed story proposals and technology demonstrations.
 Presto Studios, makers of the Journeyman Project adventure games, was hired to develop Myst III.
 Presto spent millions developing the game and used the studio's entire staff to complete the project, which took two and a half years to develop.
 Soon after Myst III: Exile was released, Presto was shut down, and Exile publisher Ubisoft developed the sequel, Myst IV: Revelation, internally.
-Meanwhile, Cyan produced the spinoff title Uru: Ages Beyond Myst, which included an aborted multiplayer component allowing players to cooperatively solve puzzles.
+Meanwhile, Cyan produced the spinoff title Uru: Ages Beyond Myst, which originally was to include a multiplayer component allowing players to collaboratively solve puzzles.

 Cyan returned to produce what was billed as the final game in the series, discarding live action sequences embedded in prerendered graphics for a world rendered in real time.
 The actors' faces were turned into textures and mapped onto digital characters, with the actor's actions synchronized by motion capture.
 Shortly before release, Cyan closed down development, although this did not impact the release of the game; the company was able to rehire its employees a few weeks later, and continued to work on non-Myst projects and an attempted resurrection of Urus multiplayer component, Myst Online.
-Servers paid for by donation were set up in 2010, and the game went open-source in 2011.
+The game was open-sourced, with Cyan releasing unfinished assets to the community and incorporating fan-made Ages as official content.

 Among the detailed elements of the Myst universe Cyan created was the language and culture of the D'ni.
 The civilization's numbers and writing first appeared in Riven, and were important to solving some of the game's puzzles.
 The D'ni language was the language presented in various games and novels of the Myst franchise, created by Richard A. Watson.
 Several online D'ni dictionaries have been developed as part of the ongoing fan-based culture associated with the game.